mozilla/policy-templates/README-new.md

 }
 ```
 ### DisablePocket
-Removes Pocket in the Firefox UI.
+Remove Pocket in the Firefox UI.
 It does not remove it from the new tab page.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** `disablePocket`\